-In 2008, Tim and Eric collaborated with Zach Galifianakis in a series of viral Absolut Vodka ads that subsequently won the Webby Award for Best Online Campaign (over four million views and counting).
-Between 2010 and 2011, they wrote and directed multiple segments for HBO’s Funny or Die Presents, and in 2012, they wrapped their fifth season of the Tim and Eric Awesome Show, Great Job!, as well as the first season of their spinoff show, Check It Out!
+In 2008, Tim & Eric worked with Zach Galifianakis in a series of viral Absolut Vodka ads, receiving over four million and subsequently won the Webby Award for Best Online Campaign.
+Together, they wrote and directed multiple segments for HBO’s Funny or Die Presents between 2010 and 2011.
+In 2012, they wrapped their fifth season of the Tim and Eric Awesome Show, Great Job!, and the first season of their spinoff show, Check It Out!
 With Dr. Steve Brule.
-The same year, their first feature film, Tim and Eric’s Billion Dollar Movie (produced by Will Ferrell and Adam McKay), premiered at the Sundance Film Festival.
+The same year, their first feature film, Tim and Eric’s Billion Dollar Movie, produced by Will Ferrell and Adam McKay, premiered at the Sundance Film Festival.

 Tim & Eric have also developed a formidable career in the advertising industry by infusing spots with their signature humor, which thrives on confrontations between the ordinary and the absurd.
 The two have directed commercials and branded content for global clients, including Google, Old Spice, Jet.com, Duracell, Milk, Wrigley’s, GoDaddy and Boost Mobile, the latter of which premiered during Super Bowl XLIV.

 Their faux-infomercial, featuring actor Jeff Goldblum, for GE’s smart LED bulb went viral almost immediately.
 The spot earned them the One Screen’s award for “Best Branded Content,” in addition to a Gold Pencil in the “Film: Consumer Television” category and a Silver Pencil in the “Video Craft: Scriptwriting” at the 2015 One Show.